Onelinerhub/onelinerhub/javascript/location.md

 window.location = 'https://url.com/page';
 ```

-- window.location - this will redirect browser to the new page and save current to the session history (simulate link click)
+- window.location - this will redirect browser to the new page and save current page to the session history (simulate link click)
-- https://url.com/page - URL of the page to redirect to

 group: redirect